This consultation has now closed.

 The Deed of Acknowledgement will:

-for tangata whenua to contribute to the care and management of public land
+- identify opportunities for tangata whenua to contribute to the care and management of public land within the heritage area

 - formally acknowledge the historical, cultural, and spiritual relationship tangata whenua have with that land.